Namronaldo08102004/CSC15008_WordTranslationPlugin/README.md

 ### How to use

 Once the setup is complete, you will see a `Translator` option appear in the taskbar of Google Docs.
 To use the add-on, highlight any text in your document that you want to translate (must not exceed 2000 words), click `Translator → Translate Selection` and the add-on will process the selected text and display the translated result within the document.
 Your **Google Docs Translator Add-on** is now fully functional, allowing you to translate text seamlessly without leaving the document!

+Remember to create a new terminal window and run the **backend** app before using the add-on.
+You can reload **backend** if there are any occurs related to the request from the add-in through HTTP.

 ### Demo